virtual-imaging-platform/moteur_server/README.md

 # Dependencies

+* Installation of development environment on CentOS

+  `sudo yum install gcc gcc-c++ flex bison libxml2-devel`

 * [gSOAP Toolkit](https://sourceforge.net/projects/gsoap2)

-  The makefile of moteur_server needs that all the used files (sources, lib, bin, include) are in the same directory.
+  The makefile of `moteur_server` needs that all the used files (sources, lib, bin, include) are in the same directory.
 To do this, we set the prefix for the compilation.